 There is no doubt that Paul is the author.
-Even most of the most extreme modernists and liberals are forced to admit such.
+Even the majority of the most extreme modernists and liberals are forced to admit such.
 Clement of Rome, Polycarp, Ignatius, Irenaeus, Clemet of Alexandria and Tertullian also testify to Pauline authorship.